Tuo-ZHANG/my-Android-dictionary-application/README.md

 # my-Android-dictionary-application
 An Android dictionary application.
 I have used the [mdict-jni-query-library](https://github.com/Tuo-ZHANG/mdict-jni-query-library) I have written to access the dictionary of mdx format.

+## Build
+Please use Android studio bumblebee.
+As this application uses JNI, NDK is also needed, make sure you have NDK installed in the SDK tools.

 ## Supporting features
 - [x] quering multiple dictionaries at the same time
 - [x] utilities for managing query histories with integration of SQLite